moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 Exit sculptures, enter paintings !
 (For now at least...)

 ## Salon Carré
-You are now in the *Sallon Carré*, one of the most iconic Louvre rooms, today filled with paintings of christian subjects.
+The *Sallon Carré*, one of the most iconic Louvre rooms, is today filled with paintings of christian subjects.
 The Virgin, the Christ, and the Biblical Magi, among others are the stars of this place.
 It also posesses one of the most beautifully crafted ceilings that can be found in the museum.

 If you happen to be a Sandro Botticelli fan, you will be happy to know that the Renaissance artist has some of his work exhibited in the Louvre.
-In the Sallon Caré, one can take a look at the *The Virgin and the Child* and *Three Scenes from the Story of Esther*, and if you dare exit the room from the right and walk towards the main stairs, you will encounter two frescoes by Botticelli : *Venus and the Three Graces Presenting Gifts to a Young Woman* and *A Young Man Being Introduced to the Seven Liberal Arts".
+In the *Sallon Carré*, one can take a look at the *The Virgin and the Child* and *Three Scenes from the Story of Esther*, and if you dare exit the room from the right and walk towards the main stairs, you will encounter two frescoes by Botticelli: *Venus and the Three Graces Presenting Gifts to a Young Woman* and *A Young Man Being Introduced to the Seven Liberal Arts*.
 (If you decide to venture to see the frescoes, walk back to the *Sallon Carré* when you're done).

-Leave through the door that faces the Galerie d'Apollon, and walk into the Grande Galerie.
+Leave through the door that faces the Galerie d'Apollon (from which you came in), and walk into the Grande Galerie.

 ## Grande Galerie